ng-select/ng-select/README.md

 # Warning

-Library is under active development.
-Library build process is forked from https://github.com/filipesilva/angular-quickstart-lib but I changed SystemJs build system to Webpack for faster builds and easer deployments to github pages.
+Library is under active development and may not work as expected until stable 1.0.0 release.
 ## Roadmap

 - [x] Custom binding to property or object